Quantized Adam with Error Feedback: Introduction

-{\bf Error-feedback.} In the proposed algorithm, an error-feedback technique is leveraged to reduce the bias introduced by gradient quantization.
+{\bf Error-feedback.} In the proposed method, an error-feedback technique is leveraged to reduce the bias introduced by gradient quantization.
 The error-feedback technique is also performed on each worker.
-Actually, the error-feedback technique is motivated from \cite{KarimireddyError} by introducing an additional term as the compensation term for the quantized gradient.
-However, due to the introduced adaptive learning rate and momentum, the compensation term is slightly different from that in \cite{KarimireddyError}.
+Actually, the error-feedback technique is motivated by Karimireddy et al. \cite{KarimireddyError} by introducing an additional term as the compensation term for the quantized gradient.
+However, due to the introduced adaptive learning rate and momentum, the compensation term is slightly different from that in Karimireddy et al. \cite{KarimireddyError}.
 To the best of our knowledge, this is the first work that simultaneously employs the adaptive learning rate and the error-feedback technique.

 Besides, we establish the convergence rate of the proposed algorithm.
 In the stochastic nonconvex setting, we show that the distributed adaptive stochastic gradient method with gradient quantization and error-feedback converges to the first-order stationary point, and that the distributed adaptive stochastic gradient method with weight quantization and error-feedback converges to the point related to the quantized level under both the single-worker and multi-worker modes.
-At last, we apply the proposed distributed adaptive algorithm to train deep learning models, such as LeNet \cite{lecun1998gradient} on the MNIST dataset \cite{lecun1998gradient} and ResNet-101 \cite{he2016deep} on the CIFAR100 dataset \cite{krizhevsky2009learning}, respectively.
-The experimental results demonstrate the effectiveness of weight quantization, gradient quantization and the error-feedback technique working in concert with distributed adaptive stochastic gradient method.
-Here, we summarize our contribution as threefold: \begin{itemize} \item We propose a distributed variant of adaptive stochastic gradient method to train deep learning models.
-The proposed algorithm exploits gradient quantization, weight quantization, and the error-feedback technique to accelerate the training process.
+At last, we apply the proposed distributed adaptive method to train deep learning models, such as LeNet \cite{lecun1998gradient} on the MNIST dataset \cite{lecun1998gradient} and ResNet-101 \cite{he2016deep} on the CIFAR100 dataset \cite{krizhevsky2009learning}, respectively.
+The experimental results demonstrate the effectiveness of weight quantization, gradient quantization, and the error-feedback technique working in concert with distributed adaptive stochastic gradient method.
+Here, we summarize our contributions in three-fold: \begin{itemize} \item We propose a distributed variant of the adaptive stochastic gradient method to train deep learning models.
+The proposed approach exploits gradient quantization, weight quantization, and the error-feedback technique to accelerate the training process.

-\item We establish the convergence rate of the proposed distributed adaptive stochastic gradient methods with weight quantization, gradient quantization, and error-feedback in the nonconvex stochastic setting under the single-worker and multi-worker environments.
+\item We establish the convergence rates of the proposed distributed adaptive stochastic gradient algorithms with weight quantization, gradient quantization, and error-feedback in the nonconvex stochastic setting under the single-worker and multi-worker environments, which are far different from the stochastic gradient setting because adaptive learning rate is introduced into the algorithms.